Performance-related study grants

 - Requirement to be eligible for payment of tuition fees of € 726.72.

 - Examination passes in one semester corresponding to a minimum of 10 ECTS.

-- As an alternative to examination passes, student grants can be awarded for six semesters at the time of writing the final thesis, Master's thesis or dissertation.
+- As an alternative to examination passes, student grants can be awarded for one semester at the time of writing the final thesis, Master's thesis or for six semesters for the dissertation.
 A confirmation by the advisors is to be submitted, confirming that the student has started to work on their project (1st semester thesis/Master's thesis/dissertation) or that they are working with recognisable progress on the completion of their dissertation (second - sixth semester).

 The student must apply for a performance-related study grant by the end of the respective semester at the latest, which is February 28 or September 30.

 The performance-related study grant amounts to € 700.- per semester or the maximum amount equalling the tuition fee that is to be paid to the University of Natural Resources and Life Sciences, Vienna.
 A performance-related grant is awarded within four weeks of completion of the semester and the money is paid out after October 1 or March 1.

 A performance-related grant is awarded for a Bachelor's degree programme for a maximum of eight semesters, for a Master's degree programme for a maximum of six semesters and for a PhD programme for a maximum of eight semesters.

 If the student transfers to another academic programme or if they enrol in an additional programme, then the number of semesters of the first academic programme is taken into account.
 If a student transfers from a Diploma degree programme to a Bachelor's degree programme within the same field of study, then the semester hours completed within the Diploma degree programme will be accredited to the Bachelor's degree programme.
 No extensions are given for semesters on leave or semesters completed abroad in the context of a mobility programme.